mjsamberg/resourceguides/accessibility/index.md

 You can type with your voice In both [Google Docs][51] and [Microsoft Office][52] which is helpful for students with motor disabilities.
 Additionally, Microsoft Word will provide [readability statistics][53], and has a built in reading support tool called [Immersive Reader][54].

 ## PDF Files
-The PDF format has significant problems with accessibility, especially when designed natively in Acrobat.
+PDFs are among the most difficult format types to make accessible, especially using Acrobat’s built-in tools.
 The best practices are to [design in Word, and then export to PDF][55].
 Confirm accessibility in Word before exporting.
 Additionally, it is recommended to make documents available in another format.

 Documents that are scanned to PDF are not accessible.
+The University of Arizona has a good [primer on PDF accessibility][56].

 ## Websites and Web-Based Applications
-When designing a web page, consider all of the elements above, and use that to create proper, [semantically-styled HTML5][56].
+When designing a web page, consider all of the elements above, and use that to create proper, [semantically-styled HTML5][57].
 While many built-in editors in content management systems like Moodle and WordPress will do a good job on their own, they may not be perfect and some manual code editing is sometimes (though rarely) required.
-The [WAVE tool][57] will check accessibility  for a website against the [Web Content Accessibility (WCAG) Guidelines][58].
+The [WAVE tool][58] will check accessibility  for a website against the [Web Content Accessibility (WCAG) Guidelines][59].
 The current version of WCAG guidelines is version 2.1.
 WCAG is based on a three-tier system from single-A to triple-A (AAA).
 WCAG-2.1-A guidelines are the least strict (and the most minimally accessible) while WCAG-2.1-AAA is the most strict.
-NC State policy requires compliance with [WCAG-2.1-AA][59].
+NC State policy requires compliance with [WCAG-2.1-AA][60].

 One particular element of WCAG-2.1-AA is navigation.
 For users using assistive or adaptive devices who may not be able to use a mouse, they should be able to navigate a website using only arrow keys (including Page-Up and Page-Down), the tab key to move between links, and the Enter key to select a link.

-Commercial web applications using a [Voluntary Product Accessibility Template][60] (VPAT) to indicate their compliance with WCAG or Section 508 standards.
+Commercial web applications using a [Voluntary Product Accessibility Template][61] (VPAT) to indicate their compliance with WCAG or Section 508 standards.

 ## The Checklists
-* [University of Washington][61]
+* [University of Washington][62]
-* [SUNY Broome][62]
+* [SUNY Broome][63]
-* [Cornell][63]
+* [Cornell][64]
-* [NCDAE Cheat Sheets][64]
+* [NCDAE Cheat Sheets][65]
-* [Section 508 Website][65]
+* [Section 508 Website][66]
-* [A11Y Project][66]
+* [A11Y Project][67]

 [1]:	https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines
 [2]:	https://www.section508.gov/manage/laws-and-policies#:~:text=Section%20504%20%2D%20Prohibits%20federal%20agencies,for%20qualified%20individuals%20with%20disabilities